-Giving a kidney to a family member can be one of life's most rewarding experiences.
+Giving a kidney to a family member or friend can be one of life's most rewarding experiences.
 For many families, this gift has meant restored health for the person receiving the transplant and also closer family ties.
 The decision to donate a kidney is a serious one.
 It helps to know as much as possible about the potential benefits and problems.

 Are there different kinds of kidney transplants?